-It is strongly encouraged that discretionary travel plans between March 13 and April 30 (e.g. conference attendance, workshop or professional development) be postponed or cancelled.
+It is strongly encouraged that any discretionary domestic travel plans that have been scheduled up to Aug.
+31, 2020 at a minimum (e.g. conference attendance, workshop or professional development) be postponed or cancelled.
+Any domestic travel plans made after Aug.
+31 should only be made if the fees are fully refundable.

 The federal government has issued an advisory to avoid non-essential travel outside of Canada until further notice.
 For personal travel, the university encourages all members of the Laurier community to follow the Global Affairs Canada travel advisory website and closely monitor the situation.